NetApp/trident/docs/kubernetes/operations/tasks/backends/element.rst

 .. note::
   Ignore this section if you are using CHAP, which we recommend to simplify management and avoid the scaling limit described below.
+  In addition, if using Trident in CSI mode, you can safely ignore this section.
+Trident uses CHAP when installed as an enhanced CSI provisioner.

 Trident can use volume access groups to control access to the volumes that it provisions.
 If CHAP is disabled it expects to find an access group called